ee-todd/ee-ai-tool-guidance/README.md

 For information about contributing to this guidance, please read our [contributing guidelines](contributing.md).

-For instructions on setting up the site locally for development, see the [development guide](DEVELOPMENT.md).

 ## Contact

 For questions or suggestions regarding this guidance, please contact the Equal Experts AI Community of Practice.